leicesterhackspace/leicester-hackspace-web/CONTRIBUTING.md

 meet this projects standards.

 # Hugo
-This site uses [Hugo Static Site generation](https://gohugo.io/) to render mark down into the static HTML pages taht make up the site.
+This site uses [Hugo Static Site generation](https://gohugo.io/) to render mark down into the static HTML pages that make up the site.

 Please find documentation for using hugo here: [https://gohugo.io/documentation/](https://gohugo.io/documentation/)